 And one more knee-high version from Kenzo, this time a bit more subdued (if you can call deep blue patent leather subdued!).

 Relative newcomer Rachel Comey (she launched her line in 2001) is known for her prints, jumpsuits, and dresses.
 She’s based in NYC, and her 2016 fall ready-to-wear collection was a testament to her commitment to realness: Her models have varying shapes and sizes—and ages, which is quite rare.

 The butterscotch leather on both these booties looks incredibly soft and comfortable; the more classic silhouettes are paired with cropped wide-leg jeans, and a feminine, patterned dress.
 Delicate white socks peek out the tops of the ankle-high boots on the right.

-There’s that white leather again: White Victorian lace-ups with kitten heels, and a pair of deep brown suede knee-high boots with blocky heels.
+There’s that white leather again: White Victorian lace-ups with kitten heels and a pair of deep brown suede knee-high boots with block heels.
 And what’s happening with that pair of boots on the far right?
 Open-toe, exotic leather front; suede knee-high shaft and a big exotic-leather buckle.
 For fall days that are still warm and balmy but you’re in an autumn state of mind.